Electricity cost of ceiling fans

 Fact Checked Fact Checked

 We’ve highlighted an hourly cost estimate for ceiling fans both with a DC motor and AC motor below.
-These tables assume a standard 48-52” blade, 3 to 5-speed fan with a maximum output of 58W in use.
+These tables assume a standard 48-52” blade, 3-speed to 5-speed fan with a maximum output of 58W in use.

 ← Mobile/tablet users, scroll sideways to view full table →